Manaslu Circuit ( MCT ) Trek

 Manaslu Circuit Trek Distance and Length

 The trek usually takes 14 days.
-Each day, you will walk between 10 and 20 kilometers, depending on how well you adjust to the altitude and the terrain type.
-The highest point on the trek is Larkya La Pass, which is 5,160 meters (16,930 feet) high.
+Each day, you will walk between 10 and 20 kilometers, depending on how well you adjust to the altitude and the type of terrain.
+The highest point on the trek is Larkya La Pass, which stands at 5,160 meters (16,930 feet) in elevation.
 Hence, the Manaslu Circuit Trek can be ideal for beginners.
 However, they must be physically fit and must have decent physical stamina.
 They must focus on increasing their strength and cardio to avoid feeling too tired, which can lead to illness during the trek.

 A typical Day during the Manaslu Circuit Trek